 |

-My work ultimately seeks to understand how animals perceive and process complex social stimuli in the central brain and the mechanisms that give rise to these circuits’ development.
-Currently my work focuses on a special paper wasp, Polistes fuscatus, whose females posses individually distinctive color patches on their face which they use to discriminate among each other on the nest.
-I have identified a brain region and a physiological cell type that likely plays a role in this ability and am currently working to better characterize this system, the neural circuits involved, and what is different in young and socially naive animals.
-My future work will continue to look at how these circuits develop and how experience or lack-there-of shapes the tuning properties of this neural population I have discovered.
-Ultimately this work will allow me to test ideas about fundamental principles guiding specialized visual and social recognition circuits by comparing the circuit organization in this special wasp to the known visual circuits features in invertebrate and vertebrate systems.
+The lab ultimately seeks to understand how animals perceive and process complex social stimuli in the central brain and the mechanisms that give rise to these circuits’ development.
+We primarily work with a special paper wasp, Polistes fuscatus, whose females posses individually distinctive color patches on their face which they use to discriminate among each other on the nest.
+During my postdoc I identified a brain region and a physiological cell type that likely plays a role in this ability and the Jernigan Lab will continue to work to better characterize this system, the neural circuits involved, and what is different in young and socially naive animals.
+Current projects in the lab focus on how these circuits develop and how experience or lack-there-of shapes the tuning properties of this neural population.
+Ultimately this work will allow us to test ideas about fundamental principles guiding specialized visual and social recognition circuits by comparing the circuit organization in this special wasp to the known visual circuits features in invertebrate and vertebrate systems.
 Additionally, this work will allow for further exploration and circuit decoding of visual object processing in the insect protocerebrum and higher-order processing in the insect brain, which largely remains a black box.
 Face cells in primates have allowed for a decoding of mammalian visual cortex, due to the highly specific nature of these circuits.
-I hope to leverage the unique features of Polistes fuscatus and other wasps to decode the insect visual central brain in a similar manner.
-There is a lot to do and I am excited to be at the forefront of this work as I train the next generation of insect neuroscientists!
+The lab leverages the unique features of Polistes fuscatus to decode the insect visual central brain in a similar manner.
+There is a lot to do and we are very excited to be at the forefront of this work together with the next generation of insect neuroscientists!

 Vision & Social processing in paper wasps